 Welcome to the Maine therapist directory at GoodTherapy.org.
 Our directory is the fastest and safest way to find a good counselor or therapist in Maine cities.
 We only include professional therapists, counselors, and psychologists whose work accords, in attitude and orientation, to the elements of good therapy.
-Find a therapist or counselor in your Maine zip code, or click on the links below to see the counselors in your city:
+Find a therapist or counselor in your Maine zip code, or click on the links below to see the counselors in your city.
+If you are looking for telehealth therapy you can click here to see all Maine telehealth therapists.

 Statistics from the United State Census Bureau assert Maine had roughly 1.3 million people living in the state 2015.
 Of this total number of residents, 95% were white, 1.4% were black, 1.2% were Asian, and 0.7% were American Indian or Native Alaskan.
 The Bureau of Labor Statistics (BLS) reports 11,030 residents had jobs in various social and community service fields.
 These occupations include work at depression treatment centers, addiction rehabilitation centers, hospitals, schools, clinics, community centers, religious institutions, correctional facilities, mental health facilities, and residential treatment centers in Maine.
 According to the BLS, residents who were employed in these fields earned an estimated wage of $43,840 in 2015.